Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 - It aggregates all the different features from different sources and updates them to make them available from a central repository.
 - Upon engineers need to model something, they can use the features available in the Feature Store dictionary to build a dataset.

+### Three Key ML Features Challenges
+- Hard to share and reuse
+- Hard to serve in production, reliably with low latency
+- Inadvert skew in feature values between training and serving

+**Feature Management Pain Points:**`hard to reuse, hard to serve, and training-serving skewness.`

 ### Benefits
 ```
 1. Features are shareable for training or serving tasks: Features are managed and served from a central repository,